You can use your Cogeco Hosted PBX phone service to make or receive calls from your desk phone, your PC or Mac, and your mobile devices.

 Hosted PBX Unified Desktop works on PCs running Windows 10 or Windows 11.
 It also runs on Macs that have OS X 10.14 (Mojave) or later versions.

-You will need your Cogeco Hosted PBX Customer Portal user number and password to start using Hosted PBX Unified Desktop.
+You’ll need your Cogeco Hosted PBX Customer Portal user number and password to start using Hosted PBX Unified Desktop.
 If you don’t have this information, call us at 1-855-494-5853.

 When prompted, save the file.
 Find the file in your downloads folder, open it, and follow the on-screen instructions to install the software.